HiMarioLopez/crafting-annex/README.md

 `This app isn't affiliated with or officially endorsed by Grinding Gear Games.`

-An open-source Path of Exile crafting emulation engine with support for step-by-step crafting guides with support for embedded crafting sandboxes.
+An open-source Path of Exile crafting emulation engine and step-by-step crafting guide platform with support for embedded crafting sandboxes.

 <details>
     <summary>Foreword</summary>